hplgit/preprocess/README.md

 ## Change Log

 ```
+### v1.2.0
+- Used python-future and the futurize script to port the code to a common
+  Python 2/3 base.
+Preprocess now depends on python-future.

 ### v1.1.0
 - Move to code.google.com/p/preprocess for code hosting.
 - Re-org directory structure to assist with deployment to pypi and